-Made possible by the PwC Charitable Foundation

-FINANCIAL LITERACY FOR KIDS

-What's on your wish list?
-Learn how marketers send you messages about which products to choose.

-BEE BEE

-timeforkids.com

-WHY WE BU

 A selfie stick with a built-in microphone.
-A remotecontrol drone.
+A remote-control drone.
 An interactive stormtrooper.
 All three are on the 2016 Toys "R" Us hot toy list.
 Why?
 It has something to do with the toys themselves.
 But a lot of research, time, and money also go into convincing you to ask your parents for them.
-Companies are not allowed to lie.
-But they can try to persuade you to want something.
-Keep your eyes open for these five marketing tricks.
+Companies are not allowed to lie-the Federal Trade Commission oversees truth-in-advertising laws.
+But they can use tricks to persuade you to want something.
+Keep your eyes open for these five marketing gimmicks.

 Showing Famous Faces

-Why is Simone Biles's picture on your breakfast cereal box?
+Why is Simone Biles's picture on your breakfast